IAEA, Iran to make one last push for nuclear deal after Biden's Mideast trip - I24NEWS

 Negotiations reportedly to resume in Qatar despite latest impasse

-World powers are likely to reconvene for talks over restarting the Iran nuclear accord after US President Joe Biden’s trip to Israel, the West Bank and Saudi Arabia later this month, Bloomberg News reported on Friday.
+World powers are likely to reconvene for talks over restarting the Iran nuclear accord after US President Joe Biden’s trip to Israel, the West Bank, and Saudi Arabia later this month.

-Citing European diplomatic sources, the report said that the sides will likely return to Doha, notwithstanding the apparent impasse in this week's round of talks in the Qatari capital.
+Citing European diplomatic sources, Bloomberg News reported that the sides will likely return to Doha, notwithstanding the apparent impasse in this week's round of talks in the Qatari capital.

 On Thursday, Iran insisted that a revived nuclear deal remained achievable even as European powers backed Washington in urging Tehran to budge following talks in Qatar.

-Iranian Foreign Minister Hossein Amir-Abdollahian said he believed the talks had been "positive" and a deal could still be reached.
+Iranian Foreign Minister Hossein Amir-Abdollahian said he believed the talks were "positive" and a deal could still be reached.

 "We are determined to continue negotiating until a realistic agreement is reached," he said after a phone call with his Qatari counterpart Sheikh Mohammed bin Abdulrahman Al-Thani, who hosted the indirect talks.